atrotter0/calculator/README.md

 ## Description

-A simple calculator built with JavaScript.
+A simple calculator built with JavaScript, jQuery, and Bootstrap.

 ## Setup/Contribution Requirements